Get ready to discover the unique Maine Coon color codes and learn about the wide range of colors and patterns that make these cats so special.

 The EMS system categorizes the diverse range of colors and patterns that Maine Coons have, making it easier for breeders and enthusiasts to describe and identify the unique coloring of each cat.
 These codes describe the breed, color, color modifications, and other physical traits.

-Keep reading to learn more about the different Maine Coon colors, their coding system, and what makes the Maine Coon cat breed so special.
+Keep reading to learn more about the different Maine Coon colors, the Easy Mind System (EMS) coding system, and what makes the Maine Coon cat breed so special (source 1).

 Maine Coon Color Codes

-Maine Coons are a highly popular domestic cat breed considered to be one of the largest in the world.
+Maine Coons are a highly popular domestic cat breed considered to be one of the largest in the world and are bred in 75 different colors and pattern variations!

 Breed